grawin/steam-connections/README.md

 </IfModule>
 ```

+#### Additional Setup
+Extract [Steam Auth](https://github.com/SmItH197/SteamAuthentication) in assets/libs/steamauth and modify SteamConfig.php to use your Steam API key and domain name.

 ## Limitations
 * Friend lists and other data of users with private profiles cannot be accessed using the Steam Web API.
 * The Steam Web API requires an API key, this means backend infrastructure is needed to hide the key.
 I selected PHP because my web hosting runs the LAMP stack.

+## Disclaimers
+* Steam is a registered trademark of the Valve Corporation.
+See their legal info here: http://store.steampowered.com/legal/
+* Loading icons garnered from Sam Herbert's [SVG Loaders]https://github.com/SamHerbert/SVG-Loaders